Overview¶

 Other versions can be installed by downloading an installation script by its version number.

-If you wanted to specifically install version 0.5.0
+For example, if you wanted to specifically install version 0.5.0

-, you would download the installation script at
+, you would download the

 .

 Feel free to inspect the installation script.
-It’s fairly simple.
-Once you’re confident that
+It’s meant to be fairly readable.
+Once you’re confident that it does what you want, mark it executable:

 sudo chmod u+x install